BobbyDrawz/psych-engine-modding-docs-unofficial/assets/markdown/achievements.md

 This achievement is hidden and will only be revealed when the player meets the condition of completing all songs on Hard mode without missing a note.

 ---
+You have to create a square bracket opening like how you did for settings.json, then import your achievements.

  [link back to readme/home doc](https://github.com/BobbyDrawz/psych-engine-modding-docs-unofficial/blob/main/README.md)